TheImagingSource/tiscamera/doc/pages/tcam-gstreamer.rst

        Possible values: `auto`, `tcamconvert`, `tcamdutils`, `tcamdutils-cuda`
        Default: `auto`
-   * - state
-     - string
-     - JSON string describing the state of all device properties.
-See :any:`state`.

 Internal pipelines will always be created when the element state is set to READY.